Van Buren/1st Avenue and Van Buren/Central Avenue stations

-Van Buren/1st Avenue station and Van Buren/Central Avenue station, also known as Central Station, is a pair of Valley Metro Rail stations in Downtown Phoenix, Arizona.
+Van Buren/1st Avenue and Van Buren/Central Avenue stations, also known as ASU Phoenix Campus, is a pair of Valley Metro Rail stations on the B Line of the Valley Metro Rail system in Downtown Phoenix, Arizona.
 Despite having at least four different names, it is all actually one facility, which serves as a stop for various city buses.

-The rail station is the 17th stop westbound and the 12th stop eastbound on the initial line segment.
 The station is configured in an island platform design, with the southbound platform which is located on 1st Avenue at Van Buren Street and the northbound platform located on Central Avenue at Van Buren Street, approximately 400 ft apart from one another.

 Ridership

 Passenger counts shown here are the combined ridership from both the 1st Avenue and Central Avenue platforms.

+Future

+Greg Stanton Central Station will be the eastern terminus of the Phoenix BRT 35th Avenue and Van Buren Street bus rapid transit line.
+The BRT line will run from the Thelda Williams Transit Center to Greg Stanton Central Station.